RESOURCES FOR STUDENTS OF COLOR

 PACAC Camp College is a residential summer program for first-generation, low-income, underrepresented students who are interested in attending college after they graduate from high school.
 Pam Swope, Assistant Director of Admission, serves on the planning committee for Camp College and OUA staff regularly participates in the event by facilitating workshops and attending their annual college fair.

-VILLANOVA BLUE KEY SOCIETY
+VILLANOVA BLUE KEY

 The student-led tour is a vital first impression for prospective students.
-Recognizing that our volunteer tour guides should reflect the diversity that Villanova deeply values, the leadership of our Blue Key Society implemented a new recruitment and application process for its members with a focus on diversity and inclusion.
-In terms of outreach, the Blue Key Society is utilizing current members who are involved in various multicultural clubs and organizations on campus to encourage interest in becoming an ambassador of the University.
+Recognizing that our volunteer tour guides should reflect the diversity that Villanova deeply values, the leadership of Blue Key implemented a new recruitment and application process for its members with a focus on diversity and inclusion.
+In terms of outreach, Blue Key is utilizing current members who are involved in various multicultural clubs and organizations on campus to encourage interest in becoming an ambassador of the University.

 Questions about the application process, life at Villanova, or anything else?
 Email DEI@vubluekey.com to get the answers you need -- directly from a member of Blue Key.